CorySimon/pyIAST/docs/index.rst

                                         loading_key="Loading(mmol/g)",
                                         pressure_key="Pressure(bar)")

-This `InterpolatorIsotherm` object behaves analogously to the `ModelIsotherm`; for example `ch4_isotherm.loading(40.0)` returns the loading at 40.0 bar via linear interpolation and `pyiast.plot_isotherm(ch4_isotherm)` still plots the isotherm and linear interpolation.
+This `InterpolatorIsotherm` object behaves analogously to the `ModelIsotherm`; for example `ch4_isotherm.loading(40.0)` returns the loading at 40.0 bar via linear interpolation and `pyiast.plot_isotherm(ch4_isotherm)` plots the isotherm and linear interpolation.
 When we attempt to extrapolate beyond the data point with the highest pressure, the `ch4_isotherm` above will throw an exception.

 The `InterpolatorIsotherm` has an additional, optional argument `fill_value` that tells us what loading to assume when we attempt to extrapolate beyond the highest pressure observed in the pure-component isotherm data.
 For example, if the isotherm looks reasonably saturated, we can assume that the loading at the highest pressure point is equal to the largest loading in the data: